franciscop/umbrella/documentation.md

 ### Parameters

 `filter`: it can be:
-  - css selector that each of the nodes must match to stay
+  - CSS selector that each of the nodes must match to stay
-  - instance of umbrella with the elements to keep (the intersection will be kept)
+  - Instance of Umbrella with the elements to keep (the intersection will be kept)
-  - function that returns a boolean with true to keep the element.
-It accepts two parameters, `node` and `index`, and the context of `this` is the instance of umbrella so methods like `this.slice()` are available
+  - Function that returns a boolean with true to keep the element.
+It accepts two parameters, `node` and `index`, and the context of `this` is the instance of Umbrella so methods like `this.slice()` are available

 ### Returns